Wisp Unification Theory

 Isn't the wisp really just another name for the higgs particle?

 They are similar in that they both claim to be responsible for giving matter its mass.
 But higgs bosons are associated with a field and wisps exist as discrete sized particles and so are fundamentally different.
+I believe the higgs to be a standard boson that can be created within the wisp ether, and so does not play a role in providing matter with mass.
+The higgs field can be likened to the ether, which does provide matter with its mass.
+Particles get their mass from the ether, the higgs boson gets its mass from the ether, the higgs boson does not give particles mass.

 What is gravity?